Blind super-resolution of point sources via fast iterative hard thresholding: Introduction

+and $\vx_i\in\C^s$ is the $i$-th column of $\mX$ and $n_1+n_2 = n+1$.
+It has been shown that the rank of $\calH(\mX^\natural)$ is at most $r$ and thus it is a low rank matrix when $r\ll \min(sn_1, n_2)$ \cite{chen2020vectorized}.
+To recover $\mX^\natural$, we seek a rank-$r$ vectorized Hankel matrix consistent with the linear measurements \eqref{eq: linear measurements} by solving the following low rank vectorized Hankel matrix sensing problem

+Inspired by \cite{CAI2019Fast, zhang2018multichannel}, we develop a non-convex algorithm called Fast Iterative Hard Thresholding via Vectorized Hankel Lift (FIHT-VHL) to solve \eqref{eq: nonconvex recovery procedure}.
+We apply the low rank structure of the vectorized Hankel matrix associated with the target matrix while Cai et.al.~\cite{CAI2019Fast} investigated the low rank Hankel matrix recovery problem in the context of spectrally sparse recovery.
+Moreover, the measurement model in this work is different from that in \cite{zhang2018multichannel}.
+Therefore the theoretical guarantee in \cite{zhang2018multichannel} is not applicable for the blind super-resolution setting.
+We show that FIHT-VHL is able to converge linearly to the unknown data matrix with high probability if the number of measurements is of the order $\calO(s^2 r^2\log^2(sn))$ and the algorithm is properly initialized.

+\textbf{Related works:} The problem of recovering $\mX^\natural$ from \eqref{eq: nonconvex recovery procedure} is also studied in \cite{chen2020vectorized, mao2021projected}.
+Chen et.al.~\cite{chen2020vectorized} developed an nuclear norm minimization method based on the vectorized Hankel lift.
+Recently, Mao and Chen \cite{mao2021projected} developed a Projected Gradient Descent via Vectorized Hankel Lift (PGD-VHL) method for the problem \eqref{eq: nonconvex recovery procedure}.
+Their theoretical results show that the matrix $\mX^\natural$ can be exactly recovered from $\calO(s^2 r^2\log(sn))$ measurements.

+Another line of related work addresses the problem of recovering $\mX^\natural$ from \eqref{eq: linear measurements} \cite{yang2016super, li2019atomic, suliman2021mathematical}.
+More specifically, Yang et.al. \cite{yang2016super} proposed an atomic norm minimization method to recover the data matrix.
+Their theoretical result shows that $\calO(sr\log n)$ measurements are sufficient to guarantee exact recovery of $\mX^\natural$ with high probability under certain incoherence condition.
+The stable analysis of blind super-resolution is also provided in \cite{li2019atomic,suliman2021mathematical}.
+The approaches developed in \cite{yang2016super, li2019atomic, suliman2021mathematical} are based on convex relaxation and the equivalent semi-definite programmings are computational inefficient for large-scale problems.

-The remainder of this letter is organized as follows.
-In Section 2, we will introduce VHL-FIHT algorithm.
-In Section 3, we will introduce two assumptions and establish our main results.
-The performance of VHL-FIHT is evaluated from numerical experiments in Section 4.
-In Section 5, we give the detailed proofs of main result.
+\textbf{Organization:} The remainder of this paper is organized as follows.
+In Section 2, we will introduce FIHT-VHL algorithm.
+In Section 3, we will introduce two assumptions and establish our main result.
+The performance of FIHT-VHL is evaluated by numerical experiments in Section 4.
+In Section 5, we give the detailed proofs for main result.
 We close with a conclusion in Section 6.